Frontier Airlines: 2010s

 In November 2012, Frontier started low-frequency service between Orlando International Airport and Trenton–Mercer Airport (TTN), located in Ewing, New Jersey, which at that time, had no commercial service.
-Frontier later expanded service several times from Trenton, and as of January 2023 services 9 destinations.
+Frontier later expanded service several times from Trenton, and as of January 2023, it served nine destinations.
 Frontier currently bases three aircraft in Trenton.
 Trenton Mercer Airport lies roughly equidistant between Philadelphia International Airport and Newark Liberty International Airport.

 In July 2013, Frontier started service from Wilmington-New Castle Airport (ILG) near Wilmington, Delaware, to five destinations, which Frontier markets as Wilmington/Philadelphia.
 Again, this airport had no commercial service prior to Frontier's entry.
 New Castle Airport lies roughly 30 miles southwest of Philadelphia International Airport and 75 miles northeast of Baltimore–Washington International Airport.
 As of 2022, Frontier does not serve ILG.

 Frontier marketed both the Trenton-Mercer and Wilmington-Philadelphia airports as low-cost, low-hassle alternatives to the existing nearby commercial airports.

 Frontier is the only commercial carrier at Trenton, and was the only carrier at ILG until it left in 2022.

 In October 2013, Republic Airways Holdings entered into an agreement with private equity firm Indigo Partners to sell Frontier Airlines for approximately $145 million.
 According to Indigo, the transaction would further Frontier's evolution into an ULCC.
 In December 2013, Indigo Partners LLC, through an affiliate, completed the purchase of Frontier Airlines from Republic Airways Holdings.
 The airline's headquarters remained in Denver.
 On January 1, 2014, Republic Airways Holdings subsidiary Republic Airlines ceased its operation of Embraer 190 aircraft on behalf of Frontier.